5 Mindfulness Techniques: Reduce Anxiety and Reclaim Focus

 2. Mindful Eating

 According to Harvard, mindful eating isn’t about what you eat, but how.
-It involves paying full attention to the experience of eating and drinking, both inside and outside the body.
-This practice can prevent overeating, reduce digestive discomfort, and foster a healthier relationship with food.
+It involves paying close attention to the experience of eating, enhancing awareness of bodily sensations and emotional triggers.
+This form of mindfulness practice can prevent overeating, improve digestion, and enhance overall sleep quality and stress management.

 How to Practice It:

-- Chew slowly, noticing the taste and texture.
+3. Chew slowly, noticing the physical sensations and flavors.

 3. Body Scan Meditation